-Melissa has also worked with South African artists Thenjiwe Niki Nkosi, Mohau Modisakeng, Nandipha Mntambo, Gabrielle Goliath and William Kentridge to create artist films shown across the world.
-Including The South African Pavilion at the Venice Biennale (2017) and Birmingham 2022 Festival running parallel to the Commonwealth Games (2022).
+Melissa has collaborated with renowned South African artists such as Gabrielle Goliath, Thenjiwe Niki Nkosi, Mohau Modisakeng, Nandipha Mntambo, and William Kentridge to create artist films that have been exhibited globally.
+Her works have been featured in prestigious events, including La Biennale di Venezia, Stranieri Ovunque (2024), the Birmingham 2022 Festival running parallel to the Commonwealth Games (2022), and The South African Pavilion at La Biennale di Venezia (2017).

 PARRY, M. 2021.
-Chapter 37: Moving images, moving perceptions: An interrogation of the use of film as a productive art history tool.
+Chapter 37: Moving images, moving perceptions: An interrogation of the use of artist films as a productive art history tool.
 Seen, Heard and Valued: WAM celebrates 40 Years of the Standard Bank African Art Collection, pp. 308-314.

 2021

-Excerpt from Johannes Maswanganyi (Video) for the exhibition Seen, Heard and Valued: WAM celebrates 40 Years of the Standard Bank African Art Collection
+Excerpt from Johannes Maswanganyi (Video) for the exhibition Seen, Heard and Valued: WAM celebrates 40 Years of the Standard Bank African Art Collection, which highlights various artist films and documentary films that reflect the rich narratives within the film industry.
+This exhibition also showcases the work of freelance editor Melissa Parry, emphasizing the importance of her contributions to the art of storytelling in film.

 ACE EditFest Global 2022